 How to validate your .NET Core WebAPI model and return a 400 (BadRequest) response from your controller and test it with Moq

-I know, this is not a new question, however, if you search online you will mostly find articles writing about the older .NET Framework.
-Here is my way of dealing with 400 (BadRequest) and 404 (NotFound) errors with the latest .NET Core 3.0 WebAPI methods.
+I know this is not a new question; however, if you search online, you will mostly find articles discussing the older .NET Framework.
+Here is my way of dealing with 400 (BadRequest) and 404 (NotFound) errors using the latest .NET Core 3.0 WebAPI methods.

 public class PersonModel